The Queen Mary has had an incredibly busy and exciting life. She was built in 1936 and sailed for 30 years before retiring in 1967.

 The Queen Mary was an ocean liner, not a cruise ship and ocean liners are designed to be fast.

 In 1967 the Queen Mary was retired.
-By this point transatlantic flight was becoming a popular option and transatlantic voyages becoming less desirable.
+Transatlantic flights was becoming a popular, quick and affordable option.
+Longer transatlantic voyages by sea were becoming less desirable.

-The Queen Mary sailed across the Atlantic 1000 times during her life.
+The Queen Mary sailed across the Atlantic 1000 times during her working life!

 Is The Queen Mary Sinking Now?